zchatt5/osticket-prereqs/README.md

 ### End of Project
 <p>
 Hopefully after finishing all these steps there are no errors and everything deployed properly.
 This demonstrates the configuration of web servers (IIS), PHP, MySQL database integration, security adjustments to make a proper help desk using osTicket.
-Help desk is now ready to go and enjoy!
+Help desk is now ready to go!
 </p>
 <br />